pavanbhargav21/OutSource/README.md

+Yes, you're correct!
+If you are receiving the data as a payload from the frontend (e.g., JSON data in the request body), you can dynamically insert the values from the payload into your SQL queries.

+Let me update the examples to show how you can process the incoming payload and use it for bulk insert and bulk update operations.

+1. Handling Payload Data from Frontend

+Let's say you receive a JSON payload in the following structure for the bulk insert and bulk update operations:

+Example Payload for Bulk Insert:

+{
+    "insert_data": [
+        {
+            "user_id": "user123",
+            "app_name": "App1",
+            "custom_name": "Custom App 1",
+            "tag_id": "tag-123456"
+        },
+        {
+            "user_id": "user123",
+            "app_name": "App2",
+            "custom_name": "Custom App 2",
+            "tag_id": "tag-789101"
+        }
+    ]
+}

+Example Payload for Bulk Update:

+{
+    "update_data": [
+        {
+            "tag_id": "tag-123456",
+            "user_id": "user123",
+            "tag_name": "Updated Critical",
+            "tag_color": "#FF5733"
+        },
+        {
+            "tag_id": "tag-789101",
+            "user_id": "user123",
+            "tag_name": "Updated Minor",
+            "tag_color": "#00FF00"
+        }
+    ]
+}

+2. Flask Endpoint to Handle Dynamic Bulk Insert/Update

+Here’s how you can modify the Flask API endpoint to receive the payload and dynamically insert values using the data from the request:

+from flask import Flask, request, jsonify from contextlib import contextmanager import pyodbc

+app = Flask(__name__)

+@contextmanager
+def databricks_connection():
+    # Establish Databricks connection
+    conn = pyodbc.connect(
+        'DRIVER={ODBC Driver 17 for SQL Server};'
+        'SERVER=your-databricks-server;'
+        'PORT=your-databricks-port;'
+        'UID=your-username;'
+        'PWD=your-password;'
+    )
+    cursor = conn.cursor()
+    try:
+        yield cursor
+    finally:
+        conn.commit()
+        cursor.close()
+        conn.close()

+@app.route('/bulk_insert', methods=['POST'])
+def bulk_insert():
+    # Get the insert data from the payload
+    data = request.json
+    insert_data = data.get('insert_data', [])

+    if not insert_data:
+        return jsonify({"error": "No data to insert"}), 400

+    # Use context manager for connection handling
+    with databricks_connection() as cursor:
+        # Prepare the SQL statement
+        insert_query = """
+            INSERT INTO apps (user_id, app_name, custom_name, tag_id)
+            VALUES (?, ?, ?, ?)
+        """

+        # Loop through the insert data and execute for each record
+        for entry in insert_data:
+            cursor.execute(insert_query, (
+                entry['user_id'],
+                entry['app_name'],
+                entry['custom_name'],
+                entry['tag_id']
+            ))

+    return jsonify({"message": "Bulk Insert Successful"}), 200

+@app.route('/bulk_update', methods=['POST'])
+def bulk_update():
+    # Get the update data from the payload
+    data = request.json
+    update_data = data.get('update_data', [])

+    if not update_data:
+        return jsonify({"error": "No data to update"}), 400

+    # Use context manager for connection handling
+    with databricks_connection() as cursor:
+        # Prepare the SQL statement
+        update_query = """
+            UPDATE tags
+            SET tag_name = ?, tag_color = ?
+            WHERE tag_id = ?
+AND user_id = ?
+        """

+        # Loop through the update data and execute for each record
+        for entry in update_data:
+            cursor.execute(update_query, (
+                entry['tag_name'],
+                entry['tag_color'],
+                entry['tag_id'],
+                entry['user_id']
+            ))

+    return jsonify({"message": "Bulk Update Successful"}), 200

+if __name__ == '__main__':
+    app.run(debug=True)

+Explanation:

+1. Flask Route (/bulk_insert and /bulk_update):

+The /bulk_insert route receives a JSON payload with a key insert_data, which contains a list of dictionaries, where each dictionary has the fields for user_id, app_name, custom_name, and tag_id.

+Similarly, the /bulk_update route expects update_data, which contains a list of dictionaries with the fields tag_id, user_id, tag_name, and tag_color.

+2. Payload Handling:

+The incoming JSON payload is parsed using request.json.

+The respective data (insert_data for inserts and update_data for updates) is extracted from the payload.

+3. SQL Execution:

+The data is dynamically inserted using a parameterized SQL query (? placeholders) to prevent SQL injection.

+The values from the payload (entry['field_name']) are passed into the SQL queries.

+4. Context Manager:

+The context manager databricks_connection() handles the connection and ensures it is committed, closed, and cleaned up properly.

+5. Error Handling:

+Basic error handling is implemented to ensure that if no data is provided for insert or update, a 400 Bad Request response is returned.

+3. Example JSON Request to Bulk Insert:

+{
+    "insert_data": [
+        {
+            "user_id": "user123",
+            "app_name": "App1",
+            "custom_name": "Custom App 1",
+            "tag_id": "tag-123456"
+        },
+        {
+            "user_id": "user123",
+            "app_name": "App2",
+            "custom_name": "Custom App 2",
+            "tag_id": "tag-789101"
+        }
+    ]
+}

+4. Example JSON Request to Bulk Update:

+{
+    "update_data": [
+        {
+            "tag_id": "tag-123456",
+            "user_id": "user123",
+            "tag_name": "Updated Critical",
+            "tag_color": "#FF5733"
+        },
+        {
+            "tag_id": "tag-789101",
+            "user_id": "user123",
+            "tag_name": "Updated Minor",
+            "tag_color": "#00FF00"
+        }
+    ]
+}

+5. Response:

+After successfully processing the insert or update, you'll get a success message like:

+{
+    "message": "Bulk Insert Successful"
+}

+For errors:

+{
+    "error": "No data to insert"
+}

+---

+Summary:

+Dynamic Payload Handling: The values for inserts and updates are dynamically retrieved from the incoming JSON payload.

+Parameterized SQL Queries: This approach helps to avoid SQL injection and allows safe insertion and updating of records.

+Flask API: The provided Flask API can handle both bulk insert and update operations by receiving a JSON payload from the frontend.

+Efficient Database Interaction: By using a context manager and parameterized queries, the operations remain efficient and properly managed in terms of database connections.

 Your approach sounds solid and efficient, and it fits well with your requirement of simplifying operations, reducing latency, and avoiding unnecessary complexity.
 Here's a breakdown of your proposed solution and why it should work effectively:

 Your Approach: